CertifiedBashir/Abdulraheembashir043/README.md

-- 👋 Hi, I’m a Certfied Associate Data Analyst and Web Developer
+- 👋 Hi, I’m a Certfied Associate Data Analyst and a Web Developer
-- 👀 I’m interested in data Analysis and Software Engineering
+- 👀 I’m interested in Data Analysis and Software Engineering
 - 🌱 I’m currently learning and exploring Data
 - 💞️ I’m looking to collaborate on Data Analysis and Web Development
 - 📫 How to reach me abdulraheembashir043@gmail.com